 SWOSU is home to more than 200 international students from approximately 30 countries – literally all around the globe.
 The Office of International Student Affairs (ISA) supports international students in a variety of ways throughout their relationship with SWOSU—from admission to graduation and beyond.
 Our goal is to work with each student for their personal, academic, and career success.
-Dr. Beckloff, the coordinator of ISA, also teaches a SWOSUConnect class each semester and organizes orientation sessions for transfer and graduate international students as needed.
 The office staff is available daily to answer questions and speak with anyone about international topics.
 Contact our office at (580) 774-6172 or visit the International Student Affairs website.

 The Department of Public Safety (DPS) is staffed by commissioned officers who meet the standards of the Oklahoma Council for Law Enforcement Education and Training (CLEET) and who have the power to arrest and bring before the proper courts persons violating the law on university property.
 The university's police officers collaborate with local police authorities in the exercise of their responsibilities.
 It is the practice of the DPS to encourage accurate and prompt reporting of all crimes to the DPS or the appropriate local police authorities.
 The campus Department of Public Safety is located at the corner of State and College Streets and can be reached at (580) 774-3111 or by visiting the Campus Police website.

 The registrar's office embodies the university's mission by providing personalized support services to the SWOSU community.
 It is the responsibility of the Registrar's Office to guide and direct students through the admissions process, keep accurate records, evaluate previous college coursework, provide registration services, and conduct degree checks.

 The office is committed to embracing a collaborative teamwork approach, utilizing innovative technology, disseminating correct policy information, protecting privacy, and delivering both prompt and courteous assistance to students, administrators, faculty, staff, and alumni.
 Please contact our office by calling (580) 774-3778 or by visiting the Registrar's website.